epaproditus/sfw-bluesky/README.md

 If you encounter build issues on Vercel:

-1. Make sure you're using Node.js 16.x
+1. Make sure you're using Node.js 18.x (specified in package.json)
 2. Check that your repository has all the necessary files
 3. Verify that the build script has proper permissions